rowanwins/vue-dropzone/README.md

 ## Using Methods
 Methods can be called from your parent component by making use of the <a href="https://vuejs.org/v2/api/#ref">special tag "ref"</a>.

-When you initialize the compnonent add a unique ID to the dropzone element using the ref tag, like this
+When you initialize the component add a unique ID to the dropzone element using the ref tag, like this

 ```html
 <dropzone ref="myUniqueID"></dropzone>